webmanone/Leetcode-Notes/README.md

 Description

-<p>Given a non-negative integer x, return the square root of x rounded down to the nearest integer.
+Given a non-negative integer x, return the square root of x rounded down to the nearest integer.
 The returned integer should be non-negative as well.
 You must not use any built-in exponent function or operator.
-For example, do not use pow(x, 0.5) in c++ or x ** 0.5 in python.</p>
+For example, do not use pow(x, 0.5) in c++ or x ** 0.5 in python.

 Binary search method: